MD vs. DO: Differences & Similarities

 DOs follow a more holistic approach, viewing the body as an interconnected system and focusing on preventive care.
 They also receive additional training in osteopathic manipulative medicine (OMM), a hands-on treatment used to diagnose, treat, and prevent illness or injury.

 MDs and DOs providers are both well-educated, trained healthcare professionals.
-They can prescribe medication, diagnose and treat illnesses, and perform surgery in the United States.
+They can both prescribe medication, diagnose and treat illnesses, and perform surgery in the United States.
+Patients can expect to receive quality treatment regardless if the physician has an MD or DO after their name.

 Applying to medical school in the United States typically involves one of two primary application services:

-• AMCAS (American Medical Colleges Application Service) for allopathic (MD) programs
+• AMCAS (American Medical Colleges Application Service) for allopathic (MD) programs, administered by AAMC (Association of American Medical Colleges)

-Please note: Medical students applying to schools in Texas will also need to use the Texas Medical & Dental Schools Application Services (TMDSAS).
+Please note: Medical students applying to schools in Texas may also need to use the Texas Medical & Dental Schools Application Services (TMDSAS), depending on the school.

 Read Next: Applying to Med School as a Non-Traditional Applicant

-Use this quick guide to check character lengths:
+Use this quick guide to compare personal statement character lengths between both applications:

-MD (AMCAS)5300 characters (including spaces)700 characters (including spaces)3 can be selected as a “most meaningful activity.”
-You’ll have an additional 1325 characters for these
+MD (AMCAS)5,300 characters (including spaces)700 characters (including spaces)Three activities can be selected as a “most meaningful activity.”
+You’ll have an additional 1,325 characters for these.

-Both allopathic and osteopathic medical students spend their first years of med school on classroom and laboratory coursework in subjects like biochemistry, anatomy, and biomedical ethics
+Both allopathic and osteopathic medical students spend their first years of med school in the classroom and in the lab studying subjects like biochemistry, anatomy, and biomedical ethics.

 They then spend the final two years in clinical rotations across various medical specialties such as pediatrics, family medicine, and internal medicine.

-To be a medical doctor, students of both programs will be assessed on their application of knowledge, concepts, and principles they’ve learned.
-They will also have to demonstrate their ability to provide effective patient care.
+To become medical doctors, students of both degree programs will be assessed on their medical knowledge, principles learned, and ability to provide effective patient care — but with two different licensing exams.

-DO graduates are required to take the Comprehensive Osteopathic Medical Licensing Examination (COMLEX).
-The COMLEX includes a section on OMM, reflecting the osteopathic emphasis on the musculoskeletal system and a whole-person approach to treatment.
+• DO graduates are required to take the Comprehensive Osteopathic Medical Licensing Examination (COMLEX).
+The COMLEX also consists of 3 steps (called “Levels”), which are taken at the same time as the USMLE Step exams.
+Each COMLEX Level exam also includes a section on OMM, reflecting the osteopathic emphasis on the musculoskeletal system and a whole-person approach to treatment.

-Residency is a 3 to 7-year-long postgraduate training program that students take after getting their DO or MD degree.
-During this time, a resident had the opportunity to hone their skills for a particular specialty.
+Residency is a 3- to 7-year-long postgraduate training program after earning a DO or MD degree.
+Residents have the opportunity to hone their skills in a particular specialty.
+MDs and DOs used to apply to different residencies, but now they compete for the same residency spots via NRMP.

 Both MD and DO graduates apply for residency programs through the National Resident Matching Program (NRMP), often referred to as “The Match.”

-Both DOs and MDs can practice in any specialty, but due to the holistic nature of osteopathy, osteopathic doctors are more often seen in primary care specialties and medical practices.
+Both DOs and MDs can practice in any specialty, but due to the holistic nature of osteopathic medicine, osteopathic doctors are more often seen in primary care specialties.

-According to the AAMC’s most recent Physician Specialty Data Report, 32% of MDs practice in primary care fields (including family medicine, internal medicine, and pediatrics).
-The AOA reports 57% of DOs practice in primary care
+According to the AAMC’s most recent Physician Specialty Data Report, 36% of MDs practice in primary care fields (including family medicine, internal medicine, and pediatrics).
+The AOA reports 57% of DOs practice in primary care.

 Background: In 2020, the AOA and the Accreditation Council for Graduate Medical Education (ACGME) completed a 5-year transition to a single accreditation system for all U.S. residency programs.
-Before this time, DO graduates had the opportunity to to match for residency spots via NMRP or the American Osteopathic Association (AOA) Match.
+Before this, DO graduates had the opportunity to match for residency spots via NMRP or the American Osteopathic Association (AOA) Match.

 This merger allows DO graduates to compete for the same residency spots as MD graduates, having one residency match, and further aligning the training paths of MDs and DOs.